openpowerquality/docusaurus/docs/cloud-mauka.md

 * Python multiprocessing primitives
 * Status/heartbeat notifications

+The base plugin produces heartbeats at a configurable amount of time which can be modified using the ```plugins.base.heartbeatIntervalS``` configuration option.

 ### Acquisition Trigger Plugin

 The [acquistion trigger plugin](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/acquisition_trigger_plugin.py) subscribes to all events and forms event request messages to send to OPQMakai to enable the retrieval of raw power data for higher level analytics.

 This plugin employs a deadzone between event messages to ensure that multiple requests for the same data are not sent in large bursts, overwhelming OPQBoxes or OPQMakai.
 The deadzone by default is set to 60 seconds, but can be configured by setting the ```plugins.AcquisitionTriggerPlugin.sDeadZoneAfterTrigger``` key in the configuration.
 If this plugin encounters an event while in a deadzone, a request is still generated and sent to OPQMakai, however a flag is set indicating to Makai that raw data should not be requested.

+The amount of data requested from Makai is padded on either end with a configurable amount of padding time tunable by the ```plugins.AcquisitionTriggerPlugin.msBefore``` and ```plugins.AcquisitionTriggerPlugin.msAfter``` configuration options.

 ### Frequency Threshold Plugin

 The [frequency threshold plugin](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/frequency_threshold_plugin.py) subclasses the threshold plugin and classifies frequency dips and swells.

 By default, this plugin assumes a steady state of 60Hz and will detect dips and swells over 0.5% in either direction.
-The thresholds can be configured by setting the keys ```plugins.ThresholdPlugin.frequency.ref```, ```plugins.ThresholdPlugin.frequency.threshold.percent.low```, and ```plugins.ThresholdPlugin.frequency.threshold.percent.high``` in the configuration file.
+The frequency reference can be configured by setting the key ```plugins.ThresholdPlugin.frequency.ref```.

+Thresholds can be configured using the following configuration options ```plugins.ThresholdPlugin.frequency.threshold.percent.low``` and ```plugins.ThresholdPlugin.frequency.threshold.percent.high```.

 ### Frequency Variation Plugin

 The [frequency variation plugin](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/frequency_variation_plugin.py) subscribes to WindowedFrequency messages and classifies frequency incidents as frequency swells, frequency interruptions, and frequency sags.
 These classifications can be parameterized by tuning the threshold and duration values that these incidents are fired on.

 When thresholds are tripped, frequency events are generated and published to the system.
 These are most importantly used to generate event triggering requests to OPQMauka to request raw data from affected devices.

+The frequency reference is defined by the ```plugins.FrequencyVariationPlugin.frequency.ref``` config key.

+Frequency thresholds are defined by the ```plugins.FrequencyVariationPlugin.frequency.variation.threshold.low``` and ```plugins.FrequencyVariationPlugin.frequency.variation.threshold.high``` keys.

+Frequency interruptions are defined using the ```plugins.FrequencyVariationPlugin.frequency.interruption``` config key.

+The number of lull windows can be set with ```plugins.FrequencyVariationPlugin.max.lull.windows```.

 ### IEEE 1159 Voltage Plugin
 The [IEEE1159 voltage event plugin](https://github.com/openpowerquality/opq/blob/master/mauka/plugins/ieee1159_voltage_plugin.py) subscribes to all events that request data, analyzes the waveforms, and stores classified incidents back in the database.
 A received waveform is analyzed for continuous segments with non-nominal amplitudes.
 There are two important features of these segments that are considered for classification: duration and relative amplitude.
 The duration is the length of the segment in periods and/or seconds.
 The relative amplitude, which is defined per window (e.g period) of a waveform, is given as the actual divided by the nominal amplitude (where nominal is as specified by country/region).